godotengine/godot-docs/classes/class_navigationserver3d.rst

 - :ref:`Vector3<class_Vector3>` **map_get_closest_point** **(** :ref:`RID<class_RID>` map, :ref:`Vector3<class_Vector3>` to_point **)** |const|

-Returns the point closest to the provided ``point`` on the navigation mesh surface.
+Returns the point closest to the provided ``to_point`` on the navigation mesh surface.

 ----